ssanjaychandra123/InnovateSolutionsPeopleAnalytics/README.md

 ### Driving Performance Through Scalable People Analytics

 This repository demonstrates how to build a **Workforce Intelligence Engine** using PySpark.
-It covers a **beginner-friendly guided analytics session** (15 key business questions) that transforms raw HR and Finance data into actionable insights.
+It covers a **beginner-friendly guided analytics session** (15 key business questions) that transforms raw HR data into actionable insights (fictitious data)

 ---